Leipziger Straße: History

+At Leipziger Straße 5, neighbouring house of House of Lords was the main building of Prussian Ministry of War with a great garden behind the building.

 Between 1933 and 1936 Hermann Göring oversaw the construction of the vast Reich Air Ministry building next to the Preußenhaus at Leipziger Straße No. 7, on the corner of Wilhelmstraße.
 After 1949, when Leipziger Straße was located in East Berlin, the barely damaged complex became the headquarters of the GDR Council of Ministers.
 Today it houses the German Federal Ministry of Finance.
 Further east was the Reichspost Ministry building, today home of the Museum for Communication.